pokir/minecraft-redstone-generator/docs/DOCS.md

 Move to where you want to build the redstone build in the world, then enter the pause screen and start the program.

+### Back to game button

+If you are using a different texture pack, put both the normal and highlighted version of the minecraft back to game button in the `images folder`.

+They must be cropped exactly.

+The normal button must be named `back_to_game_normal.png`.

+The highlighted button must be named `back_to_game_highlighted.png`

 ## Running

 You must be using python3.